ember-engines/ember-engines.com/markdown/guide/testing.md

 Ember Engines comes with a **set of test helpers that can be used in Unit/Integration tests**:

-`engineResolverFor` gets the resolver class used by an Engine and creates an instance to be used with test modules
+`engineResolverFor` gets the resolver class used by an Engine and creates an instance to be used with test modules:

 ```js
 // tests/<integration or unit>/…